behind the fold: sam mccoach is bringing the lost art of kilt making back | read | i-D

-Edinburgh-born designer Sam McCoach founded London-based brand Le Kilt in 2013 when a kilt she wore — one made by her grandmother — was met with much demand.
-Now, Le Kilt is stocked in key retailers including Dover Street Market, Harvey Nichols, and Selfridges.
-Sam's take on this traditional garment and other wardrobe staples make Le Kilt the go-to uniform brand for all women who value quality garments that can be kept for years, with the potential to be passed down from generation to generation.
+Edinburgh-born designer Sam McCoach founded London-based brand Le Kilt in 2013 when a kilt she wore made by her grandmother was met with much demand.
+Now stocked in key retailers including Dover Street Market, Harvey Nichols and Selfridges, Sam's take on this traditional garment and other wardrobe staples make Le Kilt the go-to uniform brand for all women who value quality garments that can be kept for years, with the potential to be passed down from generation to generation.

 What's the story behind Le Kilt?

 My granny was a kilt maker in Scotland when I was growing up, and one christmas a couple of years ago, she made me a Black Watch kilt using all traditional techniques but adapting it slightly.
 Every time I wore it to work, some people would ask how they could get one and I said, "well, I guess me and my grandmother can make you one."
-So we made a few for friends, and then I ordered a book called We Can Be Heroes by Graham Smith, which is about the 80s Blitz scene in London.
-There was a club called Le Kilt in Soho, and I'd had this idea of maybe building a brand around that kilt.
-Then I just registered the name, ordered different tartans I liked based on the one my granny had made me, and made the one kilt in different colors.
-That was kind of how it started.
-I did it for about a year and a half while working as a menswear designer at Fred Perry.
-Eventually we had a few stockists, so it wasn't really a hobby anymore and I started to focus on it full time.
+So we made a few for friends and then I ordered a book called We Can Be Heroes by Graham Smith, which is about the 80s Blitz scene in London, and there was a club called Le Kilt in Soho and I'd had this idea of maybe building a brand around that kilt.
+Then I just registered the name, ordered different tartans I liked based on the one my granny had made me and made the one kilt in different colours and that was kind of how it started.
+I did it for about a year and a half while working as a menswear designer at Fred Perry, then eventually we had a few stockists so it wasn't really a hobby anymore and I started to focus on it full time.

 Did kilt making start with your grandmother or has it been in your family for generations?

 It started with my granny.
-She'd moved from Italy to Edinburgh when she was 21, and she's basically good at anything she puts her mind to.
-She started pleating fabric for a kilt maker in Edinburgh and freelancing at home.
-Then she got a job in their workshop and learned from there.
-When I was growing up, she'd make me lots of little tartan bonnets and dresses.
-Later when I started going to art college at 18, I'd visit her all the time and she'd teach me how to knit.
-When I started studying fashion, I didn't even know how to sew a button, so I'd go around there and she showed me what to do.
+She'd moved from Italy to Edinburgh when she was 21 and she's basically good at anything she puts her mind to.
+She started pleating fabric for a kilt maker in Edinburgh and freelance at home and then she got a job in their workshop and learned from there.
+When I was growing up, she'd make me lots of little tartan bonnets and dresses and then later when I started going to art college at 18 I'd visit her all the time and she'd teach me how to knit.
+When I started studying fashion I didn't even know how to sew a button, so I'd go around there and she showed me what to do.

+Read: Designers Pam Hogg, Jonathan Saunders and Louise Gray on the Glasgow School of Art.

 When did you first know you wanted to become a designer?

 I honestly didn't, I just loved clothes!
-I first went to art college to study painting because I'm super dyslexic, so going to university wasn't going to happen if I didn't do something creative.
+I first went to art college to study painting because I'm super dyslexic so going to university wasn't going to happen if I didn't do something creative.
 When I was there, I applied to study fashion at Edinburgh Art College and got in.
-Honestly, I didn't know as much about high fashion as I probably should have, but I loved clothes, raiding my mom's wardrobe, and watching The Clothes Show with her when I was younger.
+Honestly, I didn't know as much about high fashion as I probably should have but I loved clothes, raiding my mums wardrobe and watching the Clothes Show with her when I was younger.
 It kind of just happened as a happy accident.
 I completed my masters in Womenswear at Royal College of Art in 2010.

 Do you have someone particular in mind when you're designing?

-Definitely.
-Although our customer ranges in all ages, which is amazing, she definitely shares the same values as me and my grandmother.
-She's chic, understated, and knows what she likes.
-I don't own many things but the ones I do I have, I love.
-I buy the same things over again.
-She's feminine, confident, and strong.
+Definitely, although our customer ranges in all ages which is amazing, she definitely shares the same values of me my Grandmother.
+She's chic, understated and knows what she likes.
+I don't own many things but the ones I do I have I love and I buy the same things over again.
+She's feminine, confident and strong.
 I feel confident when I have my kilt on.
-It's a traditional dress someone would get as a boy or man that's worn to special events and weddings in Scotland, but it's been around in fashion and adapted forever.
-I wore a silky one to a wedding a couple of years ago in Scotland and I realized it was odd, as it's definitely a men's garment there.
+It's a traditional dress someone would get as a boy or man that's worn to special events and weddings in Scotland but it's been around in fashion and adapted forever.
+I wore a silky one to a wedding a couple of years ago in Scotland and I realised it was odd as they're definitely a men's garment there.

 How does a typical working day in the studio usually go for you?

-I get up at 6:30 am everyday and head to the studio at 8: 30 am.
-Have a coffee, check my emails, send online orders out first thing, and then go through the list I make every morning.
-I'll tick off things like ordering fabric and getting it to the factories.
-Realistically, I don't design until evening at home once all the paperwork is finished.
+I get up at 6.30am everyday and head to the studio at 8.30am.
+Have a coffee, check my emails, send online orders out first thing and then go through the list I make every morning that I'll tick off with things like ordering fabric and getting it to the factories.
+Realistically with designing, I don't do that until evening at home once all the paperwork is finished.
 I spend lots of time in Scotland visiting all of the various factories and kilt workshops that I work really directly with.
-I work with these amazing women called Elma, Vivienne, and Anne who are based in Falkirk who do these amazing knitting patterns.
+I work with these amazing women called Elma, Vivienne and Anne who are based in Falkirk who do these amazing knitting patterns.
 Historically, these were made for royalty that visited the town hundreds of years ago.
-We did seven pieces with them for fall/winter last season and they've recently had funding from a charity to keep this traditional Scottish practice alive.
+We did seven pieces with them for Autumn Winter last season and they've recently had funding from a charity to keep this traditional Scottish practice alive.

 How do you usually decide on textures and prints?

 Quality.
 I like things to feel expensive and that they'll last a long time.
-I don't like things to feel flimsy, even down to a t-shirt.
-I like them to feel a little tough.
-In terms of color and patterns, tartans are all to do with clans.
-People ask me all the time if I pick them for a certain reason, but it's all instinctive.
+I don't like things to feel flimsy, even down to a t-shirt, I like them to feel a little tough.
+In terms of colour and patterns, tartans are all to do with clans and people ask me all the time if I pick them for a certain reason but it's all instinctive.

 Where do you look to for inspiration?

-I'm currently working with Mackintosh on a new collaboration for fall/winter 17.
-I'm learning so much about Scotland's craftsmanship from people who have worked in the industry for years, and I feel really lucky to be doing so.
+I'm currently working with Mackintosh on a new collaboration for autumn/winter 17 and learning so much about Scotland's craftsmanship from people who have worked in the industry for years and I feel really lucky to be doing so.
 This is becoming more and more important to me when collaborating.
 I've never been someone who buries themselves in text books, mostly because I get distracted and find it really difficult.
-But I've always loved talking and learning from the people around me; I find myself talking to people at the bus stop at times.
+But I've always loved talking and learning from the people around me (I can find myself talking to people at the bus stop at times).
 Asking questions is the best way to do things.
 It's really important we pass on skills we have to others.
-I recently visited a knitwear training School in Hawick; this was really exciting and I would love to work with them in the future.
+I recently visited a knitwear training School in Hawick, this was really exciting and I would love to work with them in the future.

 What's your brand ethos?